Complete Guide

 - 5% of unpaid tax per month, up to 25% maximum

-- Applies when you file your return after the due date
+- Applies when a return is filed after the due date

 - 2. Failure to Pay Penalty (IRC §6651(a)(2))